yilun-lee/pgspredictor/README.md

   -B, --batch-size <BATCH_SIZE>
           batch size for sample / or snp if batch-snp flag is set [default: 10000] -M, --missing-strategy <MISSING_STRATEGY>
-          Use freq to fill missing or not [default: Impute] --match-id-flag
+          Strategy to deal with missing value in genotype.
+Should be one of the following: Freq, Impute and Zero [default: Impute]
+      --match-id-flag
           whether to match by id
-      --verbose
+  -v, --verbose
-          whether to show log
+          whether show log
       --batch-snp
           whether to batch by snp, default is batch by ind -P, --percentile-flag
+          whether output percentile and rank
+  -r, --rank-path <RANK_PATH>
-          if output percentile and rank
+          whether output percentile and rank
       --chrom <CHROM>
           chromosome column for weight file [default: CHR] --pos <POS>